IUMS-Aud/TAT/README.md

 3. Upload the project files to your web server.
 4. Ensure your server is set up to run PHP and supports MySQL.
 5. Run the application by accessing it through your web browser.

-## Research Context:
-This program is part of a research project conducted within the Audiology Department at the University of Medical Sciences, Iran.
-The research focuses on advanced auditory-visual attention training for patients suffering from chronic tinnitus.
-The aim of the program is to investigate how different attention exercises impact brainwave activity and cognitive performance in tinnitus patients.
-The findings of this study are being analyzed for their potential to inform new rehabilitation strategies for chronic tinnitus.

 ## License:
 This project is part of an academic research initiative and is free to use for educational and research purposes.
 For any commercial use, please contact the research team.